ScaleIT-Org/documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+Headings
+.. # with overline, for parts
+..* with overline, for chapters
+..=, for sections
+..-, for subsections
+..^, for subsubsections
+..“, for paragraphs

 Welcome to the ScaleIT Platform documentation!
 ==========================================================